Shafia-Zain/Bug-Tracking-System/README.md

 <h3>Features:</h3>
 <hr>
-	Product and Component based
+	Product and Component based<br/>
 	Creating & Changing Bugs at ease
 	Query Bug List to any depth
 	Reporting & Charting in more comprehensive way